 Well, helping people felt much better—much more right for me—than investing in hotels.
 I’d already brought the other aspects of my life into alignment with my core self and, before long, it became clear that I’d need to do the same with my work life.

 Leaving my finance career to help people full-time would give me the sense of purpose, and the satisfaction and freedom of living authentically, that had been escaping me as I sat at my desk.

 But, on the other hand, I was terrified of giving up what I had.
-I enjoyed a life of material comfort and financial security, and (relatively speaking, these days) job security.
-I was being chased by the lion of stagnation and unfulfillment toward the cliff of the unknown.
-I was beset by fears that took the form of thoughts like:
+I had (relatively speaking, these days) job security, and I never had to worry about how much money I was spending.
+That’s a pretty nice luxury.
+So, I was being chased by the lion of stagnation and unfulfillment toward a terrifying cliff.
+I was beset by worrisome thoughts like:

 “You only know how to do finance.
 Who are you kidding?”

 “You’ll fail, and both look and feel like a fool.
 And there won’t be any going back, so you’ll end up homeless.
 You’ll have screwed yourself.”